HorusXIV/HPCP_Assignment/src/multiGPU/Report.md

 | Decision         |               **Reject H₀** |

 #### Conclusion
-The measurements show that the new memory handling logic implementation has a lower average wall time per image compared to the old implementation.
-The t-test yields a p-value of $$3.671\mathrm{e}{-08}$$, which is significantly less than the significance level of 0.05, leading to the rejection of the null hypothesis.
-This indicates that there is a statistically significant difference in wall time between the two implementations, with the new memory handling logic being faster.
+The measurements show that the new memory‑handling logic has a lower average wall time per image than the old implementation.
+The t‑test yields a p‑value of $$3.671\mathrm{e}{-08}$$, which is far below the significance level of 0.05, leading to rejection of the null hypothesis.
+This indicates a statistically significant difference in wall time between the two implementations, with the new memory‑handling logic being faster.

 ## Summary

-With all those improvements the final compute time per image was on average 24.58 ± 1.46 seconds.
-At this point I reach diminishing returns: GPU utilization is now around 90-100% during compute time(according to nvidia-smi), and the timeline shows a more or less steady stream of kernels only with gaps for saving / loading the Data.
+With these improvements, the final compute time per image averaged 24.58 ± 1.46 seconds.
+At this point, I reached diminishing returns: GPU utilization during compute time is now around 90–100% (per `nvidia-smi`), and the timeline shows a steady stream of kernels with brief gaps for saving/loading data.
-Occasional OOMs still happen but are much more rare and GPU dependent, and the adaptive batch sizing keeps memory usage high without frequent retries (max.
-1x per Image).
-Further improvements would require more complex changes, such as topology-aware scheduling or algorithmic modifications.
-However, as I have already spent way more time than expected on this project and I learned already quite a lot of things, I will not pursue these further possible optimizations.
+Occasional OOMs still happen but are much rarer and GPU‑dependent.
+The adaptive batch sizing keeps memory usage high without frequent retries (at most 1× per image).
+Further improvements would likely require more complex changes, such as topology‑aware scheduling or algorithmic modifications.
+Given time constraints and the learning goals achieved, I did not pursue these further optimizations.

-I also noticed that it really depends on which server you let the program run.
-If I let the current ( and final version) run e.g. on Server0092 with 4x NVIDIA RTX 2080 TI, I'm almost 4 seconds slower per image than on Server0101 with 4x NVIDIA RTX 3080 Ti.
-This of course had also some impact on telling if an improvement was real or just noise, especially at the point where improvements were only in the range of 2-4 seconds.
-That's where I started to do the real experiments with statistical testing, as before it would have taken too much time to do this for every single change.
+I also noticed strong dependence on the server/node.
+For example, running the final version on Server0092 with 4× NVIDIA RTX 2080 Ti was almost 4 seconds slower per image than on Server0101 with 4× NVIDIA RTX 3080 Ti.
+This variability complicates judging whether an observed improvement is real or noise, especially for effects in the 2–4 second range, which motivated the statistical testing above.

 ### Lessons Learned

-1. **Profiling saves lives** Nsight + NVTX traces show things that you can't just see otherwise, also live monitoring with nvidia-smi / nvtop is very useful, to know where to improve in the future.
+1. Profiling reveals what matters.
+Nsight Systems with NVTX ranges shows behaviors you can’t see otherwise; live monitoring with `nvidia-smi`/`nvtop` helps target future work.
-2. **Batch size on top** My Biggest improvements had all to do with optimizing batch size.
-Bigger batches amortize overhead and increase throughput, but require careful memory management, or else you have much wasted time on OOM retries.
+2. Batch size dominates.
+The biggest gains came from optimizing batch size.
+Larger batches amortize overhead and increase throughput but require careful memory management; otherwise, OOM retries waste time.
-3. **Overlap matters** Streams and buffering convert dead time into work.
-However if you want go full parallelism, including loading the data while still computing, you have to watch out for race conditions and memory failures.
-Even with the current approach, there is still some idle time while loading / saving the data, but getting this right would have required way more time spend on parallel computing, and frankly, I don't really know if Python is the right tool for this.
+3. Overlap matters.
+Streams and buffering convert idle time into useful work.
+If you aim for full parallelism (including loading data while computing), beware race conditions and memory pressure.
+There is still some idle time while loading/saving data; removing it would likely require significantly more parallel I/O work (and Python may not be ideal for that).
-4. **KISS (Keep it simple, stupid)** Many optimizations are possible, but with the simplest you can gain the most.
-I spent a lot of time on implementing MPI, but in the end, this was not really necessary, because the batch size improvements were way more important.
-Also I could have saved a lot of time if I would have implemented the adaptive batch sizing earlier.
+4. Keep it simple.
+Many optimizations are possible, but simple changes often yield the largest benefits.
+I spent time implementing MPI, but batch‑size improvements had a much larger impact.
+Implementing adaptive batch sizing earlier would have saved time.

-### Future Improvement possibilities
+### Future Work

-* **Topology-aware scheduling:** Distribute work based on GPU interconnects (e.g., NVLink vs. PCIe) & Node Structure to minimize data transfer times.
+* Topology‑aware scheduling: distribute work based on GPU interconnects (e.g., NVLink vs. PCIe) and node topology to minimize transfer times.
-* **Asynchronous I/O:** Further overlap data loading/saving with computation using dedicated threads or processes.
+* Asynchronous I/O: further overlap data loading/saving with computation using dedicated threads/processes or staged prefetching.
-* **Algorithmic levers:** Explore algorithmic changes that reduce memory footprint or computational complexity.
+* Algorithmic levers: explore algorithmic changes that reduce memory footprint or computational complexity.
----